 - Enhanced productivity with a range of calling options and communication tools like video calling and instant messaging.

-- Portability and scalability unlike that offered by regular legacy office phone systems.
+- Portability and scalability are unlike those offered by regular legacy office phone systems.

 - Improved ability to satisfy clients and employees with streamlined communication that functions across voice calls, video conference calls, and mobile phone devices.